Scare Easy

 "Scare Easy" is a song written and sung by Tom Petty, featured on the debut album by rock band Mudcrutch, featuring Petty and Mike Campbell.
 The song was used in a 2008 commercial for My Name Is Earl.
-The song peaked at #4 on the Billboard chart.
+The song peaked at No. 4 on the Billboard chart.

-"Scare Easy" was described as "full of the tones and lyrics of the mid 1970s, but the tight harmonies come from musicians who have matured."
+"Scare Easy" was described as "full of the tones and lyrics of the mid-1970s, but the tight harmonies come from musicians who have matured."

 The song can also be heard over the end credits of the film Appaloosa (2008), a Western directed and starring Ed Harris and co-starring Viggo Mortensen and Renée Zellweger.
 "Scare Easy" does not appear on the official soundtrack for the film.